astashov/liftosaur/src/docs/content/docs.md

 ### Built-in functions

-There're some built-in functions you can use in the expressions.
-There're:
+There are some built-in functions you can use in the expressions.
+They are:

 #### `calculateTrainingMax`